PySimpleSQL/pysimplesql/README.md

 [sg.Text('Name:',size=(15,1)),sg.Input('',key='Restaurant.name',size=(30,1))]
 ```
 As you can see, the @Database.record() convenience function simplifies making record controls that adhere to the
-PySimpleSQL naming convention of Table.column.
+**pysimplesql** naming convention of Table.column.
 In fact, there is even more you can do with this.
 The @Database.record()
 method can take a PySimpleGUI™ control element as a parameter as well, overriding the defaul Input() element.
 See this code which creates a combobox instead:
 ```python